-Each finalist will provide a list of past, existing and future paid and unpaid activities, board affiliations, consultancies, or other interests and sources of financial support.
-To preserve the integrity of the fellowship program and to ensure that the fellow-during tenure as an RWJF Health Policy Fellow-is not compromised by the appearance of a conflict of interest, fellows will sign a statement affirming that there is no conflict of interest or competing interest that would preclude the fellow from accepting a congressional or executive branch placement during the fellowship year.
+Each finalist will provide a list of past, existing, and future paid and unpaid activities, board affiliations, consultancies, or other interests and sources of financial support.
+To preserve the integrity of the fellowship program and to ensure that the fellows-during tenure as the RWJF Health Policy Fellows-is not compromised by the appearance of a conflict of interest, fellows will sign a statement affirming that there is no conflict of interest or competing interest that would preclude them from accepting a congressional or executive branch placement during the fellowship year.